chargehound/chargehound-slate/source/includes/_versioning.md

 ### Version 2020-02-28

-In this API version, we changed the behavior of the "Accept" workflow rules.
+In this API version, we changed the behavior of the accept filters and the `accepted` state.

-TODO...
+In older versions, workflow rules for accepting disputes were only applied to new disputes, and disputes in the `accepted` state could be submitted normally by API requests.
+Accepted disputes were primarily intended to help with dashboard organization and did not affect API integrations.

+Starting with this version, workflow rules for accepting disputes are also applied when disputes are updated or submitted via API, and disputes in the `accepted` state cannot be submitted by API requests without the `force` parameter.
+Accepted disputes are intended to complement manual review filters.

 ### Version 2017-10-30